MahatokyH/PROJETbfv/README.md

         *but if you don't change the base url
         *create folder in www/html with name BFV
-        *in this folder , you clone here the project *Fonctionnalite ready to use :
+        *in this folder , you clone here the project *Fonctionnalities ready to use :
         *LOGIN
         *LOGOUT
         *DASHBOARD